claint76/StepSTDP/README.md

-# LadderSTDP
+# GradientSTDP
-LadderSTDP is a new STDP algorithm for SNN training, which advantage is hardware implementation feasibility
+GradientSTDP is a new improved STDP algorithm for SNN training, which advantage is hardware implementation feasibility